jacopotagliabue/FREE_7773/README.md

 * Meninder Purewal, for being such a great, patient, witty co-teacher of this class;
 * Patrick John Chia, for debugging sci-kit on Sagemaker and build the related flow;
 * Ciro Greco, for helping reviewing the NLP slides and greatly improving the scholarly references;
-* Tal Linzen, for sharing some of his NLP teaching ideas with me.
+* Federico Bianchi and Tal Linzen, for sharing their wisdom in teaching NLP.

 ## Additional materials